kaiyuef/kaiyuef.github.io/index.md

 This collaborative project explores the application of artificial intelligence techniques to solve complex physics problems, particularly focusing on computational physics, scientific modeling, and reasoning capabilities in physics problem-solving.

-**Key Achievements:**
-* Developing machine learning models for physics simulation and prediction
-* Contributing to the development of AI-driven scientific discovery tools
-* Participating in interdisciplinary research bridging computer science and physics

 ---